Hot stuff'Silver Linings Playbook' and more new movies on Netflix Photos from the West Indian Day Parade

 Make an effort.
 Call and check on others.
 Throw a potluck.
 "It's about not accepting, 'I'm just going to be depressed until April,'" said Brateman.

-Blow this popsicle stand.
+Get outta town.
 "I often recommend to my patients, 'take a vacation!'" said Masand.
 Of course, Masand acknowledged, given the snarls at local airports, "it may not be feasible."